 Ramneek S. Bhogal, BS, DC, DABCI

 Since graduating from Palmer College of Chiropractic in 2002, Dr. Bhogal has been active in both education and private practice.
-He currently holds the title of Professor and is the current Chair of Technique at Life Chiropractic College West.
-His diverse academic and curricular focus revolves around chiropractic technique, pediatrics, and neuromuscular skeletal diagnosis.
-Dr. Bhogal is extremely active with student leadership organizations and is well recognized for his excellence in educational instruction.
+For 20 years he has taught at several institutions and in 2019, retired from academia with the rank of Professor and as the Chair of the Technique Department at Life Chiropractic College West.

-Dr. Bhogal is published in The Journal of Manipulative and Physiologic Therapeutics having researched the use of force transducers with chiropractic technique training.
-He also was published in the Journal of Clinical Chiropractic Pediatrics for his work with the Gut-Brain Axis and Autism related disorders in children.
-He often speaks at conferences and symposia on topics related to health and wellness.
+Dr. Bhogal is published in The Journal of Manipulative and Physiologic Therapeutics having researched the use of force transducers to quantify forces produced by chiropractic techniques.
+He is also published in the Journal of Clinical Chiropractic Pediatrics for his work with the Gut-Brain Axis and Autism related disorders in children.
+He is a peer reviewer for various journals, contributing textbook author, and speaks at national conferences and global symposia promoting and celebrating chiropractic and natural healing.

 In 2010 he and his wife established Peak Potential Outreach, an international non-profit organization committed to bringing healthcare to the globally underprivileged.
-In collaboration with Shriner’s Hospitals for Children, they lead health care teams to under served populations around the world.
+In collaboration with Shriner’s Hospitals for Children, they lead chiro-centric health care teams to underserved populations around the world.
 In his spare time, he enjoys working on cars and traveling.

 Joseph Birdwell, DC